-The baseflow survey for San Clemente Creek was conducted on October 3, 2008.
+The baseflow survey for San Clemente Creek was conducted on September 4, 2009.
 The survey began at the SLP property line (Dormody Road) and continued upstream to Robinson Canyon Road.
-Continuously flowing water was recorded from the property line until it abruptly ends approximately 4,200 feet later, nearly the entire length of the "Protected Baseflow Reach" (Figure 11).
+Continuously flowing water was recorded from the property line until it abruptly ends approximately 6,700 feet later, approximately 1,300 feet beyond the "Protected Baseflow Reach" (Figure 11).

 During the 1990 survey, San Clemente Creek was surveyed from the San Clemente Trail Bridge to Robinson Canyon Road (Figure 12).
 No data for the conditions through the "Protected Baseflow Reach" exist.
-Only one short section was described as continuously flowing, while the remainder of the creek was described as predominantly dry.
-In 2008, apart from a small section upstream from the Golf Course Tributary, the entire length of San Clemente Creek from the San Clemente Trail Bridge to Robinson Canyon Road was completely dry.
-Discharge at the gage site was estimated to be approximately 0.05 ft3/s on October 3, 2008 while August 23 and November 5, 1991 estimates are 0.04 ft3/s.
-Specific conductance data from 2008 are all lower than data from 1990 and 1991(Figure 13).
+Only one short section was described as predominantly wetted, while the remainder of the creek was described as predominantly dry.
+Discharge at the gage site was estimated to be approximately 0.03 ft3/s on September 30, 2009 while August 23 and November 5, 1991 estimates are 0.04 ft3/s.
+Specific conductance data from 2009 are all similar to the data from 1990 and 1991 (Figure 13).
 Although little reference data exists for 1990 conditions, judging by conductance values and discharge estimates, San Clemente Creek is "wetter" than 1990 conditions.